A General Framework for the Semantics of Type Theory

-is a pullback square and \(\arr\) is representable, then \(\arr'\) is representable; \item representable arrows are exponentiable. \end{itemize} A \emph{representable map functor} \(\cat \to \catI\) between representable map categories is a functor \(\fun : \cat \to \catI\) preserving finite limits, representable arrows and pushforwards along representable arrows.
+\begin{definition} A \emph{representable map category} consists of the following data: \begin{itemize} \item a cartesian category \(\cat\); \item a stable class of exponentiable arrows of \(\cat\).
+Arrows in this class are called \emph{representable arrows} or \emph{representable maps}. \end{itemize} A \emph{representable map functor} \(\cat \to \catI\) between representable map categories is a functor \(\fun : \cat \to \catI\) preserving finite limits, representable arrows and pushforwards along representable arrows.
 For representable map categories \(\cat\) and \(\catI\), we write \(\RMCat(\cat, \catI)\) for the category of representable map functors \(\cat \to \catI\) and natural transformations.
 We will refer to the \(2\)-category of small representable map categories, representable map functors and natural transformations as \(\RMCat\). \end{definition}